LACMIP/emu/docs/_documentation/projects.md

-   Catalog Number | requests to mint new catalog or type numbers Destructive Analysis | requests requring destructive analysis and resulting data (overrides "Loan") Exhibit | specimen use in temporary and long-term exhibitions Field Trip | field outing conducted for research or outreach (overrides "New Accession") Images | requests for specimen imagery
+   Catalog Number | requests to mint new catalog or type numbers Destructive Analysis | requests requring destructive analysis and resulting data (overrides "Loan") Exhibit | specimen use in temporary and long-term exhibitions External Presentation | invited external presentations, panels, discussions, etc.
+   Field Trip | field outing conducted for research or outreach (overrides "New Accession") Images | requests for specimen imagery
-   Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | offical museum-organized outreach events, e.g. Dino Fest or Scavenger Safari New Accession | accession-related activities (overrides "Catalog Number", "Locality Numbers") Presentation | invited external presentations Public Inquiry | responses to external inquiries that are educational in nature, e.g. interview with K-12 student Record Search | requests for occurrence data and anscillary information, e.g. inventory, taphonomic, or faunal surveys Research Visit | in-person research visits to the collections
+   Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | offical museum-organized outreach events, e.g. Dino Fest or Scavenger Safari New Accession | accession-related activities (overrides "Catalog Number", "Locality Numbers") Public Inquiry | responses to external inquiries that are educational in nature, e.g. interview with K-12 student Record Search | requests for occurrence data and anscillary information, e.g. inventory, taphonomic, or faunal surveys Research Visit | in-person research visits to the collections